 The News Roundup – Domestic

-Former President Donald Trump announced his candidacy for the Republican nomination for the 2024 presidential election.
+President Joe Biden signed a House bill saying states must recognize the legal marriages of other states into law this week.
+The bill is part of a broader movement to protect same-sex marriage after the overturning of Roe v.
+Wade earlier this year.

-Elon Musk announced he’s stepping away from Twitter leadership, saying he would look for someone to fill the position of CEO.
-The Tesla co-founder’s time at the social media giant has so far been chaotic, to say the least.
+Former Arizona gubernatorial candidate Kari Lake got her day in court this week as a judge heard her election lawsuit.
+She claims to have a case against Maricopa county election officials and against her former opponent, current Arizona Secretary of State Katie Hobbs.

-We cover the most important stories from around the nation on the domestic portion of the News Roundup.
+We cover the most important stories from around the nation on the domestic hour of the News Roundup.

 Copyright 2022 WAMU 88.5